 For the first time, the renowned collection of paintings, sculptures, and decorative arts from Houghton Hall in England travels to the United States.
-The national tour of Houghton Hall: Portrait of an English Country House opens at the MFAH.
+The national tour of Houghton Hall: Portrait of an English Country House opens at the Museum of Fine Arts, Houston.

 Located in Norfolk, northeast of London, Houghton Hall houses one of the most extensive art collections in Britain.
 Old Master paintings, portraits by famed 18th- and 19th-century artists, exquisite examples of Sèvres porcelain, and pieces of legendary furniture chronicle three centuries of art, history, and politics.

-Houghton Hall: Portrait of an English Country House assembles more than 100 objects in settings that combine paintings, porcelain, sculpture, costume, metalwork, and furniture to evoke the stunning rooms at Houghton Hall.
+Houghton Hall: Portrait of an English Country House assembles nearly 200 objects in settings that combine paintings, porcelain, sculpture, costume, metalwork, and furniture to evoke the stunning rooms at Houghton Hall.
 Among the highlights are great family portraits by William Hogarth, Joshua Reynolds, and John Singer Sargent; several dozen pieces of Sèvres porcelain; rare R. J. & S. Garrard silver objects; and unique furniture by William Kent.
 Following the Houston presentation, the exhibition travels to cities including San Francisco and Nashville.

 In-Gallery Extra: Audio Tour

-Enhance your exhibition experience and learn more about the artwork on view.
-You may purchase the optional audio tour at the admissions desks.
+Enhance your exhibition experience with the optional audio tour, available for purchase at the admissions desks.